alexwardcodes/Project4-Agora-Frontend/README.md

 #### ERD

-Having settled on the type of app we wanted to create, we started by drawing up an ERD to map out the relations between all of the models and functionalities we wanted to include.
+Having settled on the type of app we wanted to create, we started by drawing up an ERD using Figma to map out the relations between all of the models and functionalities we wanted to include.
 We wanted users to have an account, with the option to sign up as a seller when they initially register with the site.
 We also wanted to include a shopping cart that would store the items selected for purchase, as well as transaction handling and payment functionality.

 ![Screenshot 2022-11-10 at 15 06 20](https://user-images.githubusercontent.com/97313222/201130750-d91a83e7-148c-4c2f-929d-27cc305e85ec.png)

 #### Wireframes

-We then got to work on wireframing our site page by page.
+We then got to work on wireframing our site page by page, also using Figma.
 <p float="left">
 <img src="https://media.git.generalassemb.ly/user/44781/files/3a1e490b-9a8d-4785-a770-d008ef2a4954" height="400" width="500">
 <img src="https://media.git.generalassemb.ly/user/44781/files/509d85fb-e326-456a-917e-9e4073f6b1fd" height="400" width="500">